-- Greater Giving (fundraising, auctions)
+- Greater giving (fundraising, auctions)

 - Micropayments (laundromats, arcades, correctional facilities)

-- School Payments (cafeterias, student stores, school fees)
+- School payments (cafeterias, student stores, school fees)

 - Internet of Things (IoT)

-Fees & Rates
+Global Payments Fees & Rates

-Regardless of which type of pricing plan you’re offered, there will be a monthly account fee that will be charged whether you use your account during a given month or not.
-This is in contrast to payment service providers (PSPs) that specialize in low-volume accounts, typically offering flat-rate pricing and no monthly fee.
-Square (see our review) is the classic example.
+Regardless of which type of pricing plan that’s offered to you, there will be a monthly account fee that will be charged whether you use your account during a given month or not.
+This is in contrast to payment service providers (PSPs) that specialize in low-volume accounts, typically offering flat-rate pricing and no monthly fee (Square is a classic example).
 While flat-rate pricing is not as inherently transparent as interchange-plus, it can be less expensive overall for small and micro-business owners.

-Global Payments doesn’t disclose any of the specific fees that you’ll have to pay to maintain your account and pay for optional add-on services, so be sure to inquire about these before you sign up.
-Sales agents throughout the processing industry are notorious for pushing additional services – many of which you will actually need — but neglecting to mention that there’s an additional fee to add them to your account.
+Global Payments doesn’t disclose any of the specific fees that you’ll have to pay to maintain your account or pricing for optional add-on services, so be sure to inquire about these before signing up.
+Sales agents throughout the processing industry are notorious for pushing additional services — some of which you will actually need — but neglecting to mention that there’s an additional fee to add them to your account.

 Contract Length & Early Termination Fee